-At the Tevatron collider, the chargino and neutralino production processes (mediated primarily by valence quark annihilation into virtual weak bosons) tend to have the larger cross-sections, unless the squarks or gluino are rather light (less than 300 GeV or so).
+At the Tevatron collider, the chargino and neutralino production processes (mediated primarily by valence quark annihilation into virtual weak bosons) tended to have the larger cross-sections, unless the squarks or gluino were rather light (less than 300 GeV or so, which is now clearly ruled out by the LHC).
 In a typical model where $\stilde C_1$ and $\stilde N_2$ are mostly $SU(2)_L$ gauginos and $\stilde N_1$ is mostly bino, the largest production cross-sections in (\ref{eq:qqbarinos}) belong to the $\stilde C_1^+\stilde C_1^-$ and $\stilde C_1\stilde N_2$ channels, because they have significant couplings to $\gamma,Z$ and $W$ bosons, respectively, and because of kinematics.
-At the LHC, the situation is typically reversed, with production of gluinos and squarks by gluon-gluon and gluon-quark fusion usually dominating, unless the gluino and squarks are heavier than 1 TeV or so.
+At the LHC, the situation is typically reversed, with production of gluinos and squarks by gluon-gluon and gluon-quark fusion usually dominating.
 At both colliders, one can also have associated production of a chargino or neutralino together with a squark or gluino, but most models predict that the cross-sections (of mixed electroweak and QCD strength) are much lower than for the ones in (\ref{eq:qqbarinos})-(\ref{eq:qqsquarks}).
-Slepton pair production as in (\ref{eq:qqbarsleptons}) may be rather small at the Tevatron, but might be observable there or at the LHC \cite{sleptonLHC}.
-Cross-sections for sparticle production at hadron colliders can be found in refs.~\cite{gluinosquarkproduction}, and have been incorporated in computer programs including \cite{ISAJET},\cite{PYTHIA}-\cite{SMADGRAPH}.
+Slepton pair production as in (\ref{eq:qqbarsleptons}) was quite small at the Tevatron, but might be observable eventually at the LHC \cite{sleptonLHC}.
+Cross-sections for sparticle production at hadron colliders can be found in refs.~\cite{gluinosquarkproduction}, and have been incorporated in computer programs including \cite{ISAJET},\cite{PYTHIA}-\cite{Alwall:2011uj}.